Smoking | 1 Life-Changing Approach to Quit Smoking for Good

 My parents found out I was smoking

-My mom, in particular, would always recount the one time she tried smoking with her friend Tina when they were young.
+For my parents, who had never smoked and had strong opinions about it, this was a big deal.
+My mum, in particular, would always tell the story of the one time she tried smoking with her friend Tina when they were young.
 They coughed so hard after a single puff from Tina’s grandad’s cigarette that they never touched it again.
+For them, smoking was one of the worst things I could have been caught doing—though they had no idea there were other troubles ahead, like the time I nearly died.

 How did I cover it all up